Mc-Zen/quill/src/gates.typ

 ///             Signature: `(gate, draw-params).`
 /// - draw-function (function): Drawing function that produces the displayed content.
 ///             Signature: `(gate, draw-params).`
-/// - labels (array, string, content, dictionary): One or more labels to add to the gate.
+/// - label (array, string, content, dictionary): One or more labels to add to the gate.
 ///             Usually, a label consists of a dictionary with entries for the keys
 ///             `content` (the label content), `pos` (2d alignment specifying the
 ///             position of the label) and optionally `dx` and/or `dy` (lengths, ratios